datastax/ruby-driver/README.md

 Please open an issue.
 It should be working, but it's hard to write tests for, so there may be edge cases that aren't covered.

+If you are using DataStax Enterprise and authentication it is unfortunately not supported yet.
+DataStax backported the authentication from Cassandra 2.0 into DSE, even though it only uses Cassandra 1.2.
+The authentication mechanism in Cassandra 2.0 is very different and you will have to wait until support for Cassandra 2.0 is added to cql-rb before it will work with DSE.

 ## I'm connecting to port 9160 and it doesn't work

 Port 9160 is the old Thrift interface, the binary protocol runs on 9042.
 This is also the default port for cql-rb, so unless you've changed the port in `cassandra.yaml`, don't override the port.